Dunni3/dunni3.github.io/_posts/2022-05-25-vscode-on-cluster.md

 	IdentityFile YOUR_CLUSTER_SSH_KEY
 	ProxyCommand ssh -t -W %h.csb.pitt.edu:%p cluster
 ```
-2. Start an interactive job on the cluster having the appropriate computational resources.
+3. Start an interactive job on the cluster having the appropriate computational resources.
 Make note of the node that your job is running on.
-3. Open VS code, open the command palette (command+shift+p).
+4. Open VS code, open the command palette (command+shift+p).
 Search for  "Remote-SSH: Connect to Host".
 Select this option
-4. Type in the name of the node that your interactive job is running on.
+5. Type in the name of the node that your interactive job is running on.
 For example, if it is on node `g001`, that is all you have to type into the command palette.
+Press enter.